Quo Vadis (novel): Synopsis

-Chilo divulges the Christians's hiding place to the authorities, and many of the Christians are arrested, including Lygia.
+Chilo divulges the Christians' hiding place to the authorities, and many of them are arrested, including Lygia.
 Nero has planned a series of games in the arena, at which the Christians will be butchered in "revenge" for the fire.
-But even the Roman mob is shocked by the cruelty of the exhibitions: in the penultimate show, Christians are set alight on crosses to illuminate a luxurious feast open to the Roman public.
+Even the Roman mob is shocked, though, by the cruelty of the exhibitions' in the penultimate show, Christians are set alight on crosses to illuminate a luxurious feast open to the Roman public.
 Chilo is so appalled by the scene that he repents and publicly accuses Nero of igniting the fire.
 As the court scatters, Paul emerges from the shadows and promises Chilo salvation if he truly repents.
 This gives Chilo the courage to die bravely in the arena the following day, after refusing to retract his accusation.

-Meanwhile Lygia and her bodyguard Ursus have been kept for the final show, in which they are exposed to an aurochs in the arena, but when Ursus manages to break the animal's neck, the crowd is impressed and forces Nero to spare the two.
-She is then married to Vinicius, and the two move away to the latter's mansion in Sicily where they live openly as Christians.
+Meanwhile, Lygia and her bodyguard Ursus have been kept for the final show, in which they are exposed to an aurochs in the arena, but when Ursus manages to break the animal's neck, the crowd is impressed and forces Nero to spare the two.
+She is then married to Vinicius, and the two move away to the latter's mansion in Sicily, where they live openly as Christians.

-The rest of the novel relates the historical events of Peter's martyrdom ("Quo vadis, Domine?"), Petronius' suicide in the aftermath of the Pisonian conspiracy, and concludes with an account of Nero's ultimate death based on Suetonius.
+The rest of the novel relates the historical events of Peter's martyrdom ("Quo vadis, Domine?"), Paul's martyrdom, Petronius' suicide in the aftermath of the Pisonian conspiracy, and concludes with an account of Nero's ultimate death based on Suetonius.